The Resolution of Keller's Conjecture: Conclusions and Future Work

 In this paper, we analyzed maximal cliques in the graphs $G_{7,3}$, $G_{7,4}$, and $G_{7,6}$ by combining symmetry-breaking and SAT-solving techniques.
 For the initial symmetry breaking we adapt some of the arguments of Perron.
 Additional symmetry breaking is performed on the propositional level and this part is mechanically verified.
 We partitioned the resulting formulas into thousands of subformulas and used a SAT solver to check that each subformula cannot be extended to a clique of size $128$.
 Additionally, we optimized and certified the resulting proofs of unsatisfiability.
 As a result, we proved Theorem~\ref{thm:main}, which resolves Keller's conjecture in dimension 7.

-In the future, we hope to construct a formally verified argument for Keller's conjecture, starting with a formalization of Conjecture~\ref{conj:keller} down to the relation of the existence of cliques of size $2^n$ in Keller graphs and finally the correctness of the presented encoding.
-This effort would likely involve formalizing most of the theory discussed in the appendix.
-On top of that we would like to construct a single proof of unsatisfiability that incorporates all the clausal symmetry breaking and the proof of unsatisfiability of all the subformulas and validate this proof using a formally verified checker.
+In the future, we hope to construct a formally-verified argument for Keller's conjecture, starting with a formalization of Keller's conjecture \ifIJCAR\else \ref{conj:keller} \fi down to the relation of the existence of cliques of size $2^n$ in Keller graphs and finally the correctness of the presented encoding.
+This effort would likely involve formally verifying most of the theory discussed in the Appendix\ifIJCAR of the extended version of the paper\fi.
+On top of that, we would like to construct a single proof of unsatisfiability that incorporates all the clausal symmetry breaking and the proof of unsatisfiability of all the subformulas and validate this proof using a formally-verified checker.

 Furthermore, we would like to extend the analysis to $G_{7,s}$, including computing the size of the largest cliques for various values of $s$.
 Another direction to consider is to study the maximal cliques in $G_{8,s}$ in order to have some sort of classification of all maximal cliques.